Quels feutres choisir pour faire du coloriage ? Guide complet !

 📝 4.
 Tips and techniques for successful coloring

-Here are some tips to optimize your coloring and avoid marks :
+Here are some tips to optimize your coloring and avoid streaks :

 • Test your markers on a separate sheet of paper before starting your coloring.